Champagne wine tour: luxury and gastronomy on the highest level

 - Day 5, Sunday — Heading back home

-You arrive in Epernay and check in at our centrally located hotel.
+You arrive in Reims and check in at our centrally located hotel.
 It is easy to get from Paris (Gare de l’Est) to Reims.
 The trip takes about forty-five minutes and there is a train almost every hour.
 You can also take a train to Reims from the airport Charles de Gaulle.

 Reims is a town with around 200 000 inhabitants.
 It is a lively and pleasant and you will find a lot of good restaurants and, of course, wine and champagne bars.

 The Cathedrale Notre Dame de Reims is one of the most beautiful in France.
-Although it was much damages in the First World War much of it was miraculously saved.
+Although it was much damaged in the First World War much of it was miraculously saved.

 The Houses, hillsides and cellars in Champagne is now part of the UNESCO World Heritage.

 In the morning we visit a small grower who explains in detail the peculiar vinification and production process of champagne: why the harvest always is manual, the special way to press the grapes, the magic of the “second fermentation” etc. We will taste the range of champagnes, including vintage, rosé and brut zero.

 We will talk about the importance of blending when making champagne.
 The blending is a unique aspect of making champagne that exists in almost no other wine region.
-We will have a tasting of their high-class and very elegant champagnes and we will finish with a short walk to one of the most mythical vineyards in the region, with perfect terroir and micro-climate, to regain our energy!
-A 5 hectare big vineyards, closed by a stone wall, in one of the best locations in all of Champagne.
+We will have a tasting of their high-class and very elegant champagnes and we will finish with a short walk in one of their vineyards, with perfect terroir and micro-climate.
+It is a 5-hectare big vineyard, closed by a stone wall, in one of the best locations in all of Champagne.
 A steep slope, looking south, over the river Marne.
 It is the pride of this producer!